Banner

 |

-Let’s gather an overview of incomes that are generally taxable under the head, ‘income from other sources’:
+The following table provides an overview of the incomes that are generally taxable under the head ‘Income From Other Sources’ and their taxation:

 Tax On Gifts Received Under Section 56(2)(x)

 The aggregate value of gifts received during the financial year is taken into account for taxability, and it is not based on individual gifts.
-In a case where the aggregate value of gifts received during the year is greater than Rs 50,000, the aggregate value of these gifts will be charged to tax.
-For example, an individual received gifts worth Rs 15,000 on April 1, 2023, and Rs 40,000 on March 31, 2024.
-In this case, the entire Rs 55,000 is taxable under Section 56(2)(x), as the aggregate value of gifts exceeds Rs 50,000 during a financial year under the head ‘income from other sources’.
+For example, Mr. A received gifts worth Rs.
+15,000 on April 10, 2024, and Rs.
+40,000 on July 16, 2024, from his friends.
+In this case, the entire Rs.
+55,000 is taxable, as the aggregate value of gifts exceeds Rs.
+50,000 during a financial year.

-Similarly, a cash gift from an employer is fully taxable in the hands of the employee under the head of salaries, as per the ITA.
+Similarly, a cash gift from an employer is fully taxable in the hands of the employee under the head of salaries.
 However, in the case of a gift received in kind, the amount is fully taxable if the value exceeds Rs 50,000.

 Tax On Property Transactions Under Section 56(2)(x)